 From Buffalo Park to the Fox River Shores you pass the Brunner Family Forest Preserve which just received a grant for improvements that includes “600 feet of shoreline enhancements” which hopefully includes a launch area.
 You will see cranes and other wildlife along this stretch of the river.
 During last summers drought (2012) there were a few areas that were so shallow that the fin on my board hit the bottom of the riverbed.
 I had to walk off the board and move the board to a deeper spot.
 This is a very good reason to wear water shoes when paddle boarding.
 If you make a stop off or end your trip at the Fox River Shores Forest Preserve on the east side of the river, you will have a great place to take a break.
 This park has a rest room, shelter, picnic tables and ample parking.

 After the Fox River Shores you will approch the Carpentersville Dam.
 There is a park on the west side of the river with ample parking and a launch area.
-I would not recommend portaging on the west side of the dam.
-Too much junk in the inlet there.
-(I will update this post after checking out the area on the east side of the dam.)
-It may be best to start off at this point than try to portage around this dam.
+Portage is on the west side of the dam between some shrubs on a narrow path.
+One could also start off at this point than try to portage around this dam.

 On the east side in Carpentersville is the Otto Engineering park.
 This is a privately owned park which allows public use.
 There is plenty of parking here and a launch area.
 One may have to kneel on their board to get under the Otto bridge, especially very tall people and when the water levels are high.